Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 6actual_production_unchanged=TrueReal progressive-delivery controllers encode the same operational mechanics.
 Argo Rollouts supports weighted canary steps and pauses; its background analysis can abort an unsuccessful rollout.
 With traffic routing, keeping the stable replica set available allows traffic to move back immediately on abort, at the cost of additional capacity during rollout.[8]

 A pipeline that moves aliases but doesn't persist why it moved them still creates mystery during an incident.
-Store the release IDs, evidence references, gate verdicts, rollout windows, and final alias state as append-only events.
+Store the release IDs, evidence references, gate verdicts, rollout windows, actor or controller identity, decision timestamp, and final alias state as append-only events.

-The candidate below is correctly rejected for production after its 10% canary window serves unsupported delivery claims.
+The candidate below is correctly rejected for production after its 10% canary window serves unsupported incident claims.
 The release isn't deleted.
 It remains available for diagnosis, while traffic stays with the known-good bundle.

 1@dataclass(frozen=True)